softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### Data Model Classes

-The Java `chess` package in your project's `shared` module contains that represents all of the data and algorithmic classes that are used by your chess client and server.
+The Java `chess` package in your project's `shared` module contains classes that represents all of the data and algorithmic functionality that is shared by your chess client and server.

 As part of this phase, you need to create [record](../../instruction/records/records.md)  classes and add them to the shared `chess` package that represent the classes used for the chess application's core data objects.
 This includes the following.